-The BEL reflects the probability-weighted average of future cash flows, taking into account the time value of money (expected present value of future cash flows) using the relevant risk-free interest rate term structure (including the MA, where relevant).
+The BEL reflects the probability-weighted average of future cash flows, taking into account the time value of money (expected present value of future cash flows) using the relevant SBA discount rate.
 Deterministic and stochastic valuation techniques are used to calculate the BEL.

-The main cash flows cover premiums, future financial obligations of policyholder benefits, and expenses of running the business (including investment expense and commission payments).
+The main cash flows cover future financial obligations of policyholder benefits, and expenses of running the business (including investment expense and commission payments).